Fuel Cost Calculator for One-Way or Round Trips with Per-Person Split

 Compute total trip fuel cost and cost per person

-Auto-detects your currency and units.
+Auto-detects currency and units.
 Enter distance, your car’s consumption, and local fuel price.
-Toggle round trip and split the cost among passengers.
+Toggle round trip and split among passengers.

 Enter details, then tap Calculate.

-Fuel cost calculator: what to enter and how results are computed
+Fuel cost calculator: what to enter, what you’ll get, and why it’s reliable

 Fuel cost calculator FAQs